 NYIC VISTAs are AmeriCorps VISTAs who - through the New York Immigration Coalition (NYIC) - engage in full-time paraprofessional service for a year at a host organization, where they work on capacity-building projects in support of the host's immigrant-focused anti-poverty services.

 Capacity-building projects that NYIC VISTAs can work on include:

 NYIC VISTAs are not allowed to do the following through their positions:

 - directly engage in advocacy, lobbying, organizing, census and civic engagement activities;

 - directly engage in protests, petitions and strikes;

 - conduct electoral activities including non-partisan voter registration;

 - manage volunteers in advocacy and civic engagement activities;

-- facilitate religious instructions, worship services or proselytization;
+- facilitate religious instruction, worship services or proselytization;

 - provide abortion services or referrals.